tektoncd/pipeline/docs/resources.md

     is used. [git checkout][git-checkout] is used to switch to the revision, and will result in a detached HEAD in most cases.
-Use refspec along with revision if you want to checkout a particular branch without a detached HEAD. _If no revision is specified, the resource will default to `master`._
+Use refspec along with revision if you want to checkout a particular branch without a detached HEAD. _If no revision is specified, the resource inspects remote repository to determine the correct default branch._
 1.  `refspec`: (Optional) specify a git [refspec][git-refspec] to pass to git-fetch.
      Note that if this field is specified, it must specify all refs, branches, tags, or commits required to checkout the specified `revision`.
 An additional fetch